orcfax/orcfax-examples/mock/tx/README.md

 tx publisher publish --new-cer BASE,QUOTE,NUM,DENOM
 ```

+`NUM` and `DENOM` must be integers.
-This will publish a single statement with created at field set to `now`
+This will publish a single statement with created at field set to `now`.

 8. Collect statements